'We have to be remembered for what's been done,' Trump says on early return to Washington | Politics

 'We have to be remembered for what's been done,' Trump says on early return to Washington

-Trump said the United States has produced a COVID-19 vaccine in record time and he had correctly predicted this would come before the year-end.
-The United States has been one of the countries worst-hit by COVID-19 and leads the world in terms of fatalities, with nearly 340,000 deaths officially attributed to the virus.
+Trump said the United States has produced a COVID-19 vaccine in record time and he had correctly predicted this would come before the year ended.
+The United States has been one of the countries worst-hit by COVID-19 and leads the world in fatalities, with more than 340,000 deaths officially attributed to the virus.

 Trump was originally scheduled to attend a New Year's Eve party at his Mar-a-Lago resort.
 The White House has given no reason for why he returned to Washington early, but it coincides with Trump's fight with Congress over his veto of a major defense bill and his demand for increased COVID-19 stimulus checks, as well as a spike in tensions with Iran.

 Trump ignored shouted questions from reporters about Iran and whether he would attend Biden's Jan.
 20 inauguration when he arrived back at the White House.
-President-elect Biden is expected to spend a quiet night at his beach house in Delaware, although he is due to appear on the long-running ABC special "Dick Clark's New Year's Rockin' Eve with Ryan Seacrest 2021."
+President-elect Biden is expected see in the New Year at his beach house in Delaware, although he is due to appear on the long-running ABC special "Dick Clark’s New Year’s Rockin’ Eve with Ryan Seacrest 2021."

+Trump's fellow Republicans in Congress have largely stuck with him through four turbulent years, but he is angry that they have not fully backed his unsupported claims of election fraud or supported him over the stimulus checks and veto.
+He attacked Republican leaders in tweets this week as "pathetic" and accused the party of having a "death wish" if it did not increase stimulus payments for struggling Americans.

-McConnell also said there should be nothing controversial about approving the $740 billion National Defense Authorization Act (NDAA), which Trump vetoed because it does not repeal certain legal protections for tech giants.
-"We've enacted an annual NDAA for 59 straight years and counting," McConnell said.
-"In the next few days – the easy way or the hard way – we're going to do our job once again.
+McConnell on Thursday again rejected a vote on a standalone bill that would increase the stimulus checks, calling it "socialism for rich people" and "a terrible way to get help to families who actually need it."
+The bill was passed by the Democratic-controlled House of Representatives on Monday.
+McConnell also said there should be nothing controversial about approving the $740 billion National Defense Authorization Act (NDAA), which Trump vetoed because it does not repeal certain legal protections for tech companies.

+"We’ve enacted an annual NDAA for 59 straight years and counting," McConnell said.
+"In the next few days – the easy way or the hard way – we’re going to do our job once again.
 This body will fulfill our responsibility to the men and women who protect our country."
 The House voted to overturn Trump's veto on Monday.
-The Senate is likely to override the veto on Saturday at the latest.
-If that happens, it would mark the first time lawmakers have voted to override a Trump veto since he took office.

-Republicans in Congress have largely stuck with Trump through four turbulent years, but the president is angry that they have not fully backed his unsupported claims of election fraud.
-TENSIONS WITH REPUBLICANS
+The Senate will convene again on Friday at Noon EST (1700 GMT) for a rare New Year's Day session in which lawmakers are expected to cast the first of two procedural votes aimed at overriding the veto.
+If that succeeds, the Senate is expected to hold a second procedural vote on Saturday followed by a final vote on passage.

-Trump sought to ramp up pressure on fellow Republicans to back the bigger checks for struggling Americans in a series of tweets in recent days in which he attacked Republican leaders as "pathetic" and accused the party of having a "death wish" if it did not increase stimulus payments.
-Republican Senator Josh Hawley of Missouri on Wednesday pledged to challenge Biden's victory when Congress convenes to officially tally the Electoral College votes on Jan.
+TENSIONS WITH REPUBLICANS Republican Senator Josh Hawley of Missouri on Wednesday said he would challenge Biden's victory when Congress convenes to officially tally the Electoral College votes on Jan.
 6, which could trigger a lengthy debate in the Republican-controlled Senate but has virtually no chance of overturning the results.

-Some Republican senators had supported an increase in the stimulus payments, including David Perdue and Kelly Loeffler, who face runoff elections in Georgia next week that will determine which party controls the Senate under Biden.
-The tensions among Republicans have been exacerbated by the effort in Congress to reject Trump's NDAA veto.
+Some Republican senators had supported Trump's call for an increase in the stimulus payments, notably David Perdue and Kelly Loeffler, who face runoff elections in Georgia next week that will determine which party controls the Senate under Biden.
+In a blow to Republicans, Perdue's campaign said on Thursday saying that he was quarantining after coming into contact with someone who tested positive for the coronavirus.

-The Senate voted 80-12 on Wednesday to begin debate on the issue, with another procedural vote due on Friday.
+Perdue was notified of the contact on Thursday and has tested negative, a campaign statement said.
 U.S.-Iran tensions, meanwhile, have again spiked.

 Iranian Foreign Minister Mohammad Javad Zarif on Thursday accused Washington of trying to fabricate a pretext for attacking his country and vowed Tehran would defend itself even though it does not seek war.
 Two U.S. B-52 bombers flew over the Middle East on Wednesday in what U.S. officials said was a message of deterrence to Iran ahead of the first anniversary of a U.S. drone strike that killed top Iranian general Qassem Soleimani on Jan.
 3, 2020.